danielpersia/danielpersia.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: I would love to hear from you.
+subtitle: I would love to hear from you!
 description: Contact form.
 featured_image: /images/demo/demo-landscape.jpg
 ---